Updated Feb 5, 2026

 Hello from Brooklyn

-Found a proper workspace close to home in Dumbo (that’s Brooklyn).
-That’s the Manhattan Bridge footpath right outside the window (👋).
+Now working close to home in Dumbo (that’s Brooklyn).
+With the Manhattan Bridge footpath right outside the window (👋).

 You might still catch me lurking at the library from time to time as well.